Douai: Main sites

 Douai's ornate Gothic-style belfry was begun in 1380, on the site of an earlier tower.
 The 80 m high structure includes an impressive carillon, consisting of 62 bells spanning 5 octaves.
 The originals, some dating from 1391, were removed in 1917 during World War I by the occupying German forces, who intended to melt them down for the metal.
 They were reinstalled after repairs in 1924, but 47 of them were replaced in 1954 to obtain a better sound.
 An additional larger bell in the summit, a La called "Joyeuse", dates from 1471 and weighs 5.5 tonnes.
 The chimes are rung by a mechanism every quarter-hour, but are also played via a keyboard on Saturday mornings and at certain other times.
 In 2005 the belfry was inscribed on the UNESCO World Heritage List as a part of the Belfries of Belgium and France site, in recognition of its architecture and importance in the history of municipal power in France.
 The belfry forms part of the Hôtel de Ville (City Hall) complex.

 The substantial Porte de Valenciennes town gate, a reminder of the town's past military importance, was built in 1453.
 One face is built in Gothic style, while the other is of Classical design.

+St. Peter's collegiate church in Douai is 112 meters long.
+An organ originally destined for the Saint Petersburg Conservatory was fitted into the 18th century organ case in 1922.